-Cycle lanes are painted lanes within the carriageway that are suitable for enthused and confident cyclists but, apart from low volume streets, do not offer sufficient protection for the majority of interested but concerned cyclists.
+Cycle lanes are painted lanes within the carriageway that are suitable for enthused and confident cyclists but, at lower traffic volumes and speeds, provide for many interested but concerned cyclists.
 Motor vehicle drivers may use the lane in certain circumstances such as to access parking or to turn at intersections or driveways.

 Cycle lanes can be located adjacent to parking, next to the kerb (kerbside), and between two traffic lanes (for example, on the approach to an intersection).
 Contra-flow cycle lanes may be provided on one-way streets.